 In addition to video, the lab computer is also equipped with audio editing software, which is ideal for recording and editing lectures, lessons, or assignment instructions--any type of audio recording that may be difficult to do in "one take" and thus require editing.
-(For simple recordings, Wimba may be ideal.
-But it does not have editing capabilities).
 The final edit can be converted to an MP3 file or other standard audio format, and uploaded, via Wimba, as a Podcast, burned to a CD-ROM, or posted on a Web site or audio server.

 For additional information, call 6415.